arnicas/interactive-vis-course/Week10/README.md

 * Read: Making of the Guardian piece I showed: https://source.opennews.org/en-US/articles/how-we-made-homan-square-portrait/
 * Read Mike's tutorial: http://bost.ocks.org/mike/map/

-**Homework 1 (10pt)**:  Use Halina's models and add tooltips to your stacked bar transition chart.
-They will enormously improve the example for your portfolio.
-Send me the gist as "Week 10: tooltips."

 **Homework 2 (25pt)**: Make a small multiples display for your own project data.
 Even if it's only a few multiples!
 You can use any of the examples I provided.
 I will give extra extra credit points for the more complex work, but the base requirement is to be like the code in small_multiples_simple.html.
 Try to stay on your project topic, make something you would really use in it.
 Send me the gist as "Week 10, Small Multiples."